Pairwise Representation Learning for Event Coreference: Experiments

-We compare with two state-of-the-art systems on KBP benchmark: \citet{huang2019improving}, which exploits unlabeled data to learn argument compatibility in order to improve coreference performance, and \citet{lu2020e2e}, which jointly learns event detection and event coreference. \newcite{lu2020e2e} claims the state of the art performance when predicting event coreference given predicted events, and they also reported numbers using gold event mentions.
-Our model does not conduct mention detection, so we report our performance on gold mentions only (this is still fair since the prior SOTA system \cite{lu2020e2e} reported on gold mentions too) and leave our numbers on predicted mentions as future work.
-As shown in Table \ref{tab:kbpresult}, our model \modelname ~outperforms the prior state-of-the-art model with a big margin as well: 56.34 vs. 53.72 (by ``AVG-F'').
-This further verifies the effectiveness of our system in modeling event coreference regardless, whether it is within-document or cross-document.
+We compare with two state-of-the-art systems on the KBP benchmark: \citet{huang2019improving}, which exploits unlabeled data to learn argument compatibility in order to improve coreference performance, and \newcite{lu2020e2e}, which jointly learns event detection and event coreference. \newcite{lu2020e2e} claims the state-of-the-art performance when predicting event coreference given predicted events, and they also report numbers using gold event mentions.
+Our model does not conduct mention detection, so we report our performance on gold mentions only (this is still fair since the prior SOTA system \newcite{lu2020e2e} reports on gold mentions too) and leave our numbers on predicted mentions as future work.
+As shown in Table \ref{tab:kbpresult}, \modelname~outperforms the unpaired baseline model with a big margin: 57.12 vs. 51.33 (on ``AVG-F'').
+This further verifies the effectiveness of the pairwise representation in modeling event coreference regardless of whether it is within-document or cross-document.
 We also need to give credit to RoBERTa that helps our simple model easily outperform the state-of-the-art model (57.12 vs. 53.72), which is a much more complicated model than ours.

-In addition, we also report on the benchmark ACE2005\footnote{\url{https://www.ldc.upenn.edu/collaborations/past-projects/ace}} which has been rarely studied for event coreference recently.
-We use the data split preprocessed by \citet{lin2020joint}, and the detailed statistics is shown in Table \ref{tab:acestat}.
-The prior state-of-the-art system on ACE2005 dataset is by \newcite{PengSoRo16}; they used gold event mentions, and event arguments information with the help of external knowledge bases, like Wikipedia to train the model.
-A even earlier work by \newcite{chen2009event} showed that adding arguments and event attributes improves the performance.